Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-In AreaSearch's latest postcode level ATO data released for financial year ending June 2023, Menai's median income among taxpayers was $61,623, with an average of $81,191.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Menai's median income among taxpayers is $61,623 and the average is $81,191.
 Nationally, these figures are extremely high compared to Greater Sydney's median of $60,817 and average of $83,003.
-Based on Wage Price Index growth of 8.86% from financial year ending June 2023 to September 2025, estimated incomes would be approximately $67,083 (median) and $88,385 (average).
-According to Census 2021 income data, household, family, and personal incomes in Menai rank highly nationally, between the 78th and 92nd percentiles.
-Income distribution shows that 30.2% of Menai's population, equating to 3,173 individuals, fall within the $1,500 - $2,999 income range, similar to the broader area where 30.9% occupy this range.
-Economic strength is evident with 42.4% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-Housing accounts for 14.5% of income, while strong earnings rank residents within the 91st percentile for disposable income.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Menai would be approximately $67,083 (median) and $88,385 (average) as of September 2025.
+Census 2021 income data ranks household, family, and personal incomes in Menai between the 78th and 92nd percentiles nationally.
+Income distribution shows 30.2% of Menai's population (3,173 individuals) fall within the $1,500 - $2,999 income range, similar to the broader area where 30.9% occupy this range.
+Economic strength is evident with 42.4% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
+Housing accounts for 14.5% of income and strong earnings rank residents within the 91st percentile for disposable income.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income